Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Introduction

-Paper I model planetary growth exclusively inside the snowline.
-It shows that sufficiently low pebble fluxes lead to the slow growth of protoplanetary embryos that do not migrate substantially during the gas disk lifetime.
-These embryos are typically Mars-masses at the end of the gas disk phase.
-An increased pebble flux by a simple factor of two bifurcates the evolution of these systems in this respect inducing the formation of more massive rocky planetary embryos.
-More massive planetary embryos migrate inwards and pile up at the inner edge of the disk.
-This different growth histories separate the formation of truly Earth-like planets from rocky super-Earths.
-The long-term dynamical evolution of these systems reveals that dynamical instabilities after gas dispersal finally sets the architecture of these systems.
-Dynamical instabilities among small Mars-mass planetary embryos result in collisions that lead to the formation of Earth-like planets of no more than 4 Earth-masses.
-Instabilities among large rocky planetary embryos near the disk inner edge assemble rocky hot super-Earths systems.
-An extensive analysis of the formation of hot super-Earths accounting also for their possible origins beyond the snowline is not performed by Paper I, but shown here in this work.
-Finally, Paper III shows that if the pebble flux is large enough super-Earths turn into gas giant planets.
-Paper III uses a self-consistent model for modeling the growth and migration of gas giant planets.
-Paper III also highlights the role of migration in the formation of gas giants, an aspect typically ignored in simulations modeling the formation of the solar system from pebble accretion \citep{levisonetal15,chambers16}.
+Paper I models planetary growth exclusively inside the snow line.
+It shows that sufficiently low pebble fluxes -- integrated pebble fluxes of $114{\rm M_{\oplus}}$ -- lead to the slow growth of protoplanetary embryos that do not migrate substantially during the gas disk lifetime.
+These embryos are typically the same mass as Mars at the end of the gas disk phase.
+An increased pebble flux by a simple factor of two bifurcates the evolution of these systems inducing the formation of more massive rocky planetary embryos that migrate inwards and pile up at the inner edge of the disk.
+These different growth histories separate the formation of truly Earth-like planets from that of rocky super-Earths.
+The long-term dynamical evolution of these systems reveals that dynamical instabilities after gas dispersal finally set the architecture of these systems.
+Dynamical instabilities among small Mars-mass planetary embryos result in collisions that lead to the formation of Earth-like planets of no more than 4 Earth masses.
+Instabilities among large rocky planetary embryos near the disk inner edge assemble rocky hot super-Earth systems.
+An extensive analysis of the formation of hot super-Earths, also accounting for their possible origins beyond the snow line, is not performed in Paper I, but is shown here in the present work.
+Finally, Paper III shows that if the pebble flux is large enough (e.g., integrated pebble flux of $350-480M_{\oplus}$) super-Earths turn into gas giant planets.
+Paper III presents a self-consistent model of the growth and migration of gas giant planets.
+It also highlights the role of migration in the formation of gas giants, an aspect that is typically ignored in simulations modeling the formation of the Solar System from pebble accretion \citep{levisonetal15,chambers16}.

-This trilogy of papers is aimed to provide a comprehensive view of planet formation and evolution that reveals the possible broad diversity of planetary systems produced from pebble accretion, disk evolution, migration, and long-term dynamical evolution of planetary systems.
+This trilogy of papers is designed to provide a comprehensive view of planet formation and evolution, revealing the possible broad diversity of planetary systems produced from pebble accretion, disk evolution, migration, and long-term dynamical evolution of planetary systems.